 But here in the heart of the capital, only a stone’s throw away from the new cruise ship berth at Vuna Wharf, the Talamahu Market is a place where women’s real status in Tonga is on display for all to see.

 On the floor, in the darkest corridor, at the back of the market, you will find Tonga’s traditional manufactures.
 The “tutu” women make their place here.
-There are many of them, all waiting for customers to bend down and examine the soft whiteness of their bark cloth strips, that have been laboriously hand-beaten by the tutu process.
+There are many of them, all waiting for customers to bend down and examine the soft whiteness of their bark cloth strips - hand-beaten in a laborious process called "tutu".
 These producers have no stalls and sit cross-legged, with their strips of feta‘aki cloth laid out before them.
 Some have fallen asleep, their children beside them on the dank concrete floor, while waiting to earn a few dollars from their hard work.
 Rubbish on the floor of the bustling market is kicked around them by a careless public.

 At Talamahu one of the tutu vendors, Folola Kolo from the Tongatapu village of Longoteme says she spends one day a week doing tutu and another one or two days at the market selling her pieces for $15 or $25 pa'anga each, depending on the size.
 Folola, like her adjacent seller, Sesalina Vaiangina from Makaunga, and the other women on the floor, are immensely proud of the quality of their work and their heritage.